codewithdary/laravel-testing/README.md

 Instead of setting your test environment manually, Laravel has ```PHPunit``` integrated by default. ```PHPunit``` is a framework independent library that can be used for unit testing.

 ### What is unit testing?
 Unit testing is a method that you can use where small pieces of code will be tested against expected results.
 If you’re new to testing, you might wonder when you’ll be using it.
-Think about the following three situations:
+Think about the following three situations: <br>
-•	Crawling your site’s URI
+•	Crawling your site’s URI <br>
-•	Test when submitting forms
+•	Test when submitting forms <br>
-•	Tests on status codes
+•	Tests on status codes <br>

 ## Testing basics
 During this tutorial (and the next one as well), you’ll be hearing some new terms that you might not have heard before.
 Let’s go over a couple of them before we move into coding.